benwinding/quill-image-compress/README.md

 - **[Array] ignoreImageTypes**
   Image types contained in this array retain their original images, do not compress them.
   - Values: ['image'/jpeg', 'image/webp']
+- **[Boolean] handleOnPaste**
+  - Compress image on paste, the default behaviour.
+Set to false to disable processing pasted images.
 - **[Function] insertIntoEditor**
   Custom function to handle inserting the image.
 If you wanted to upload the image to a webserver rather than embedding with Base64, you could use this function.
   - Example function, uploading to a webserver: